 Margaret Loesch, a forty-year children’s TV veteran, has announced that she will step down as the founding president and CEO of the Hub Network when her contract expires at the end of this year.

 A man takes the subway.
 Inside his brain, a countdown clock hits zero and a little person prepares for lift-off.
 The man sneezes.

-Disney veteran Lino DiSalvo, the head of animation on Frozen who gained notoriety for comments about animating women, has left Disney to join Paramount Animation as its creative director.
+Disney veteran Lino DiSalvo, the head of animation on “Frozen” who gained notoriety for comments about animating women, has left Disney to join Paramount Animation as its creative director.
 He is also slated to direct an upcoming animated feature at the studio.

-Guillermo del Toro announced yesterday that he is developing an animated series based on his film franchise Pacific Rim.
-The animated series will complement the sequel, Pacific Rim 2, which Universal has slotted for an April 7, 2017 release.
+Guillermo del Toro announced yesterday that he is developing an animated series based on his film “Pacific Rim.”

-To toast the release of How to Train Your Dragon 2 at a private studio party, DreamWorks commissioned boutique cake maker Fernanda Abarca, who is also an artist at the company, to create this four-feet tall, seventy-pound statue of Toothless the Dragon.
-The edible work of art was acknowledged by CEO Jeffrey Katzenberg in his speech to studio employees.
+To toast the release of “How to Train Your Dragon 2” at a private studio party, DreamWorks commissioned boutique cake maker Fernanda Abarca, who is also an artist at the company, to create this four-foot tall, seventy-pound statute of Toothless the Dragon.

 Typically, the airport is a place that travelers want to spend as little time at as possible, but cartoon fans may want to rethink that strategy.
 In Japan, a four-day animation festival will be held entirely in an airport later this year, and in San Francisco, a new exhibit of cartoon advertising characters will open this weekend.